hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

 ## General Inspection of a Cluster

-When you first start interacting with a running cluster there are a few commands to help you get oriented on health and state.
+When you first start interacting with a running cluster there are a few commands to help you get oriented with its health and state.

-Inspect the whole clusters general state.
+Inspect the cluster general state.

 `kubectl cluster-info`{{execute}}